Paulcyber06/Paulcyber06-Presentation/README.md

 to Australia.
 Self-directed reconversion through structured learning paths, hands-on home lab practice, and industry-recognised certifications.

-Currently seeking a Junior SOC Analyst opportunity where I can contribute operationally while developing my incident response and monitoring skills in a production environment.
+Currently seeking a SOC Analyst opportunity where I can contribute operationally while developing my incident response and monitoring skills in a production environment.